 Best Greek olive oil

-Greek oils don’t get as much attention as Italian or Spanish ones, but Howard says this one is actually one of her favorite oils to use while cooking.
+Greek oils don’t get as much attention as Italian or Spanish ones, but Howard says this is one of her favorite oils to use while cooking.
 At $23, it’s cheap enough to cook with, but also good enough to drizzle on as a finishing oil, she says.
 It’s pressed within three hours of harvest, and importantly, features the harvest date on the label.

 Best Greek olive oil to buy in bulk